WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 - This line indicates we have created a variable that is not being used.

-- If you use your pointer and hover over the green line, Visual Studio will display a pop up message.
+- If you use your cursor and hover over the green line, Visual Studio will display a pop up message.

-- This message will describe the purpose of the green line, and in some cases offer a solution if the problem requires attention
+- This message will describe the purpose of the green line, and in some cases offer a solution if the problem requires attention.

 - We will discuss this tool Visual Studio provides for us at a later time.